steven4547466/MatchmakingService/README.md

 ```

 This makes it easy to stay up to date, but it isn't necessary.

+##### The options table
+You may want to provide additional options when obtaining the service.
+You can do this by passing a table of options when calling `GetSingleton`.
+Right now the only recoginzed option is `DisableRatingSystem`.

 ### Changing settings
 You can choose to change the properties themselves, or you can use the setters.
 It doesn't matter which you use, but the setters are documented as follows: